ElektraInitiative/libelektra/src/plugins/process/README.md

 ```
 Parent > Child

-ELEKTRA_STDIOPROC TERMINATE
+ELEKTRA_PROCESS TERMINATE
 ```

 The child process should now exit (and thereby close its ends of the `stdin`/`stdout` pipes).

-> **Note:** Under normal circumstances this only happens, when plugin is being closed, i.e. during a `elektraPluginClose` call for a `stdioproc` instance.
+> **Note:** Under normal circumstances this only happens, when plugin is being closed, i.e. during a `elektraPluginClose` call for a `process` instance.

 ### Errors